pervezalam777/notes/mongodb/README.md

 # Mongo DB
-Mongo db is a database system.
-It is NoSQL database, NoSQL stand for not only sql.
+`Mongo db` is a database system.
+It is `NoSQL database`, NoSQL stand for `not only sql`.
 Mongodb is schema less, it contains **collection** as tables and **document** as independent item in collection. these document look like JOSN object

 ```bash
 # To stop mongo db server